Bam92/abelmbula/content/blog/codeland-2020-remote/index.md

 published: true
 ---

 CodeLand is a community conference by [DEV](https://codelandconf.com/) and [CodeNewbies](https://www.codenewbie.org/).
-It is an in-person
+It is usually a two-day in-person conference  that takes in New York city.

+This year (2020), due to the pandemic of COVID-19, the conference took place online allowing many people outside US to attend.